AzureDataCommunity/UserGroupInfo/code-of-conduct.md

 ### Reporting

-Please report any concerns, suspicious activity, or disruptive behavior to the Azure Tech Groups team at ms-data@microsoft.com..
+Please report any concerns, suspicious activity, or disruptive behavior to the Azure Data Community team at ms-data@microsoft.com..